 A personal and professional development experience for University of Missouri Extension faculty

 Our society is changing at an ever-increasing rate.
 Technology and changing demographics have changed how we learn and do business.
 University of Missouri Extension faculty must be at the forefront of change and act as effective change agents.
-They must have appropriate leadership skills to affect change.
+They must have appropriate leadership skills to effect change.